jrzaurin/pytorch-widedeep/docs/04_Regression_with_Images_and_Text.md

-## <font color='Gold '>1.
-Regression with Images and Text.</font>
+## 1. Regression with Images and Text

-In this notebook we will go through a series of examples on how to combine all Wide & Deep components, the Wide component, the stack of dense layers for the "categorical embeddings" and numerical column (deepdense), the text data (deeptext) and images (deepimage).
+In this notebook we will go through a series of examples on how to combine all Wide & Deep components, the Wide component (`wide`), the stack of dense layers for the "categorical embeddings" and numerical column (`deepdense`), the text data (`deeptext`) and images (`deepimage`).

 To that aim I will use the Airbnb listings dataset for London, which you can download from [here](http://insideairbnb.com/get-the-data.html).
 I have taken a sample of 1000 listings to keep the data tractable in this notebook.
 Also, I have preprocess the data and prepared it for this excercise.
 All preprocessing steps can be found in the notebook `airbnb_data_preprocessing.ipynb` in this `examples` folder.
-Note that you do not need to go through that notebook to get an understanding on how to use this library.
+Note that you do not need to go through that notebook to get an understanding on how to use the `pytorch-widedeep` library.

 ```python